 Stop, look, listen

-Thousands of vehicles drive past St. Philip’s on any given day – all going somewhere.
-Dozens of people walk through the Church Yard – parents with young children, students with their backpacks, neighbours walking their dogs.
-In cars, vans, trucks and buses, on bikes, on foot, geography helps define St. Philip’s.
+Thousands of vehicles drive past St. Philip’s on any given day, and they are all going somewhere.
+Dozens of people walk through our church yard and cemetery: parents with young children, students with their backpacks, neighbours walking their dogs.
+Stop.
+Whether you are driving, taking public transit, ride your bike or are on foot, our location helps define St. Philip’s.

 Pause on the pathway linking the church to the parish hall.
-Look around at some of the oldest trees.
-Walk on a bit and stop again as you come to the stream bed.
-Paved over elsewhere; visible here – a reminder of the many streams that once flowed into the Humber.
-Stop.
-Look.
-Listen.
-You’ll get some sense of how this land was 200 or more years ago.
-Its geography and its history.
+Look around at some of the oldest trees in the area.
+Walk on for a bit and stop again as you come to the river bed: paved over elsewhere, here it is visible, and serves as a reminder of the many streams that once flowed into the Humber.

 The people and the land